(Click on pictures for larger view.)

 Before the war Karl Gerhard‘s greatest prima donna was Zarah Leander, a legend in herself, but a self-damning one in her decision to move to Nazi Germany before the war where she then became their greatest movie star and cabaret singer, the Aryan star under the protection of Goebbels.

 However, Karl Gerhard, the self-styled Communist and outspoken anti-Nazi, wasn’t above compromising.
 Zarah was shunned by the Swedes for many years after the end of the war (she moved back to Sweden when her house in Berlin was bombed in 1943), but in 1952 Karl Gerhard took the momentous step of having her as his prima donna again.
 That year the twosome appeared – oh so innocently – at the Cirkus theater in a revue as the ’sweet old couple from anno dazumal’ (Det rara gamla paret).
 Zarah sang ‘I am a prima donna from top to toe’ and ‘Vill ni se en stjärna, se på mej’ (If you want to see a star, well look at me!) in her husky voice and with a bravura that made us believe that she had completely forgotten about her Quisling days.
 Maybe, maybe not.
 Some people forget easily.
-Gustav and I saw her sing Vill ni se en stjärna in a Karl Gerhard revue in the late fifties, when Zarah was still very good-looking and had the stage presence that had made her famous.
+Roland and I saw her sing Vill ni se en stjärna in a Karl Gerhard revue in the late fifties, when Zarah was still very good-looking and had the stage presence that had made her famous.
 However, I was greatly relieved when Cilla Ingvar replaced her, a young star with her very own style and one that I had loved since my days as a student in Lund.
-I had never been a Zarah Leander lover.
+I had never been a Zarah Leander fan.
 She was too vulgar in my view.
 I probably could never forgive her for her years entertaining Nazi Germans with Goebbels’ benediction.

 I don’t think many people today know of the great French cabaret singer Mistinguett (the spelling she finally ended up with of her artist’s name).
 She was about fifteen years older than Karl Gerhard, but they knew each other well, and Karl Gerhard invited her to come to Sweden on at least one occasion.
-Arne told me a very cute little anecdote from her first look at Karl Gerhard as an artist.
+Arne told me a very cute little anecdote from her first look at Karl Gerhard on the stage.
 She was watching him, her good friend, from the wings as he did his routine, which was always singing a ‘kuplett‘, which in Karl Gerhard’s case was always in the witty political-satirical genre, performed with a superb stage presence.
 He also regularly made fun of locally scandalous events with a political overtone.
 As Karl Gerhard came off the stage, Mistinguett looked at him with a big smile and some surprise and gave him her judgement as a seasoned cabaret artist: “Charles, tu es bon!”.
-She must have thought that a little country like Sweden couldn’t produce a cabaret artist who was up to the standards of herself and one of her very best friends, Maurice Chevalier.
+She must have thought that a little country like Sweden could not produce a cabaret artist who was up to the standards of herself and one of her very best friends, Maurice Chevalier.

 I am not particularly fond of Mistinguett’s singing voice, which in my view was too strident in the French way – much more so than Edith Piaf, whom I definitely prefer as a singer.
 But Mistinguett was the most illustrious French cabaret singer, the highest paid entertainer ever in those days – and with the most highly insured legs.
 She never failed to show her legs in her sketches.
 I can actually be very sure that she visited Sweden since I actually saw her myself in 1944 or 1945 at the Amusement Park in Malmö (Malmö Folkets Park).
 I remember her star figure on the outdoor stage, but I can’t remember if I liked her voice at the time or not.
 I was just a child anyway.
 Cabarets in Paris went on performing during the war, partly for the entertainment of the German military, but she might still have been tempted by a stint in Sweden.
 In war-torn Paris money was certainly not growing in the streets, and traveling across continents was out of the question for quite a few years.
 Mistinguett can probably be compared to a Marlene Dietrich of an earlier generation, but not nearly as elegant or sophisticated.

 What I remember with a laugh is how Arne and Mother were coming to Stockholm for Karl Gerhard’s 70th birthday party.
 After they got settled in their hotel room, Mother discovered she had left her high-heeled shoes behind in Nyköping.
 Panic.
 What do we do now?
-They called me in the suburb of Stockholm where I lived with my husband Gustav, and we drove to their hotel as fast as we could, with two pairs of shoes.
-Luckily we had the same size of shoes.
+They called me in the suburb of Stockholm where I lived with my husband Roland, and we drove to their hotel as fast as we could, with two pairs of shoes.
+Luckily Mother and I had the same size of shoes.
 Okay, the evening was saved for Mother and all she did was make fun of Zarah Leander for wearing her mink coat the entire evening.
 Well, I said, maybe her dress had split in the back or something.
 That’s the closest I ever got to the great King of revues, except from being in the audience.

 However, in spite of my enthusiasm for Cilla Ingvar, the biggest event during my student years was, after all, the Carnival in 1954.
 It went on for three festive days in May, as it always does, and it was of course unforgettable.
 It is impossible to transmit a feeling of what a Lundakarneval is really like, unless you have been there once.
 The enormous parade (karnevalståget) is just one of the great events, but it goes on, and on, and on.
 Everybody ‘known’ in Sweden is made fun of, royalty of course, politicians, Swedish historical figures, popular singers, entertainers of all sorts.
 It was an endless parody on everything that could possibly be held up to be laughed at in Sweden at the time.
 And there was a lot.
 This carnival, the biggest one of all times, was called Skandalkarnevalen, probably because the royals were mercilessly made fun of, among others the present king, Carl XVI Gustaf, who was then 8 years old and became king in 1973.
 The parade was spectacular and my friends and I spent hours laughing at all the droll floats, not filled with flowers, but with parodies of celebrities, Viking maidens with long tresses, hula-hula girls, Tibetan monks and whatnot.